KorStrix/KorStrix/README.md

 Hi, I'm Strix, a game developer using Unity engine in Korea

-- 🌱 I’m currently learning GraphQL & Typescript
+- 🌱 I’m currently learning GameServer & Shader
 - 👯 I’m looking to collaborator

 <!--